aaronmams/jekyll-now/_posts/2016-12-08-Researcher Degrees of Freedom, Gartley Patterns, and Porn.md

 My claim is that even if he wanted to compile the most objective and un-biased list of Gartley 222 set-ups for testing purposes, Larry Pesavento would not be able to.
 Larry Pesavento has made money off of Gartley-type chart patterns and his brain has filed those under "the Gartley 222 pattern."
 Larry has also disregarded thousands of Gartley 222 patterns for various reasons (the Baltic Dry Index, the upcoming OPEC meeting, the current moon phase) and his brain has put those in a file called "Not Gartleys."
 So if I backtest a list of 100 historical Gartleys handpicked by Larry himself to see if the 70% rule holds, it will... because Larry Pesavento's brain has coupled "Gartley" with "made money" and those things can't be uncoupled.

 If you think I'm exaggerating let me provide you with another data point (albeit anecdotal).
 I have now read about 15 white papers on the subject of Back Testing Gartleys.
-They almost all look like a white paper I came across from Mark Conway"..I'm not going to provide the link because it looks a little suspect but just Google "backtesting gartley 222 Mark Conway if you want the .pdf.
+They almost all look like a white paper I came across from Mark Conway"..I'm not going to provide the link because it looks a little suspect but just Google "backtesting gartley 222 Mark Conway" if you want the .pdf.

 This analysis looks vaguely professional...they're reasonably clear about their experimental set-up and the parameters of their "Back Test" but notice what they are NOT doing.
 They're not telling us:

 * what stocks/currency pairs/commodities and what time periods are included in thier backtesting data sample
 * they're not providing any link to the data so we can see what the chart patterns that they tested look like
-* and most importantly, they're telling you anything about how they decided not to include any of the 25,000 + Gartleys that happen on a daily basis that didn't make it into their study.
+* and most importantly, they're not telling you anything about how they decided not to include any of the 25,000 + Gartleys that happen on a daily basis that didn't make it into their study.

 ## Pornography